kurecka/neuralstoc/README.md

 2. **Artifacts Directory**: For each experiment (specified by `--exp_name`), the tool creates a directory containing:
    - Model checkpoints (`.jax` files) for the neural certificate and controller
    - Plots showing the value function across the state space with unsafe/target sets highlighted

+3. **Run Summary Log**: For every run, a line is appended to `study_results/info_<exp_name>.log`.
+This summary is produced directly from the `info` dictionary of the learner-verifier loop and stores various statistics collected during the run.
+Among them, the key `max_actual_prob` indicates the highest probability bound that has been formally proven so far (it is `-1` if no bound has been established).

 ## Note on Optimizations